 Note- There are no defined standard monthly hours in labor law, so we considered 240 hours as standard monthly working hours for our calculation.

 - An employee worked 10 extra hours during daytime hours

-There are numerous factors that are taken into account while calculating overtime payment and the calculation criteria will not be the same for all the countries.
-Even though there might be variation in the overtime payment calculation, every company considers overtime payment to be the right of an employee, be it in Oman or any other GCC country.
+There are numerous factors that are taken into account while calculating overtime payment and the calculation criteria will not be the same for all countries.
+Even though there might be variations in the overtime payment calculation, every company considers overtime payment to be the right of an employee, be it in Oman or any other GCC country.